pdagger/Springboard_Data_Science/Capstone_Project_2/Project_2_milestone_report.md

 Given that the classes are unbalanced, the 'stratify' option from scikit-learn's 'train_test_split' method is used.
 This ensures that the 2.5 to 1 ratio between the classes is preserved in the training and validation sets.

-To assess the fitnnes of the developped model, it is important to know how many labels in the validation set are predicted correctly.
-So, the metric of choice to evaluate the model is accuracy.
-The accuracy calculates the percentage of correct predicted labels to the total number of labels.
-To explain this with an equation let's define the following terms:
+To assess the fitness of the developped model, it is important to know how many labels in the validation set are predicted correctly.
+So, the metric of choice to evaluate the model is the accuracy.
+The accuracy calculates the number of correct predicted labels to the total number of labels.
+To explain this with an equation let's define first the following terms:

 TP: true positives, it represents the images correctly identified as 1, meaning IDC baing part of an IDC region.